TijmenLen/DLMIA/README.md

 # DLMIA
 This is the final project of group 4, for the course Deep Learning for 3d Medical Image Analysis.

-The group has taken on the ACDC segmentation challenge, using a 2D-UNet model.
+# Research abstract
+Segmentation of the heart in cardiac cine MR is clinically used to quantify cardiac function.
+We propose the use of a 2D U-Net architecture.
+The study utilizes data from the Automatic Cardiac Diagnosis Challenge (ACDC), containing labels for the left ventricle, right ventricle and the myocardium.
+The model contains dropout for regularization, an Adam optimizer, and consists of an averaging ensemble of a 5-fold cross validation.
+The segmentation model achieved Dice scores of 0.8873, 0.8873 and 0.7939 on the ACDC test set for the left ventricle, right ventricle and myocardium.
+Uncertainty mapping was implemented to assess model reliability, revealing higher uncertainty at the boundaries of the segmented regions and in slices without relevant structures.
+Performance showed improved segmentation accuracy in the end-diastolic phase compared to the end-systolic phase.
+While the model achieved strong results, particularly for the ventricular regions, further improvement could be achieved by incorporating 3D spatial context via a 2.5D or 3D network and by using additional data augmentation techniques.

 # Jupyter notebooks
 2DUnet.ipynb